-The Netherlands held an early parliamentary election on September 12, 2012, following the collapse of Prime Minister Mark Rutte's minority coalition government on Monday, April 23, 2012.
+The Netherlands held a parliamentary election on Wednesday, March 15, 2017.
 An overview of the proportional representation system used to choose members of the lower house of the Dutch Parliament - the Tweede Kamer or House of Representatives - is presented here.

 In addition, nationwide and provincial-level results are available here (and also in CSV format) for the following House elections: